jmiramont/benchmarks-detection-denoising/README.md

 For documenting your code, please add docstrings following [PEP257](https://peps.python.org/pep-0257/#:~:text=The%20aim%20of%20this%20PEP,conventions%2C%20not%20laws%20or%20syntax.).
 A docstring must be added at the beginning of the definition of classes and functions.
 The minimum information required is:

 - Summary of the class/function.
-- Brief description of input / output parameters.
+- Brief description of input/output parameters.
 - Any possible exception raised from your method.